18 Must-Have Negotiation Skills For Procurement Professionals

-For this article, we are going to take a look at what replenishment means for procurement managers and how it differentiates from another familiar procurement term, which is fulfillment.
+For this article, we will look at what replenishment means for procurement managers and how it differentiates from another familiar procurement term, which is fulfillment.

 After reading this article, you should already have a good idea as to what replenishment is.